Estate Planning and Probate Lawyers in Will County

 The process of estate planning is one that must be customized to meet the specific needs of each individual family.
 Our attorneys are committed to working closely with our clients to tailor a plan to address their financial situations, family dynamics, and their desires regarding their property and assets.
 We make every effort to educate our clients about their available options and provide sound, responsible advice on the best approach for conveying their wishes.

 Most estate plans are founded on solidly-crafted wills, trusts, and powers of attorney.
 Your estate plan may include one, two, or all such instruments, but will most likely be built around a primary document in the form of a will or trust.
 In some cases, both will be necessary to accurately provide for the conveyance of your wishes in regard to your estate.
-Attorneys Dion U. Davi and Adam C. Gynac possess vast estate planning experience and are equipped to assist you in preparing or establishing:
+Attorney Dion U. Davi possesses vast estate planning experience and is equipped to assist you in preparing or establishing:

 - Advance medical directives, or Living Wills;